 On 29-30 January 2020, the Policy Learning Platform organised a peer review with the Austria Wirtshaftsservice Gesellschaft mbH (AWS) as host.
 The Peer Review took place in Vienna, Austria.
 The two day review revolved around fostering the trustworthy use of artificial intelligence (AI) in companies.
-Peers from Finland, Spain, Poland and Switzerland gathered to exchange their relevant experience on Artificial Intelligence.

 Find the addressed questions and recommendations in the follow-up report.

 The Austria Wirtschaftsservice Gesellschat mbH is the promotional bank of the Austrian federal government.
 It aims to support innovative projects from companies through loans, grants and guarantees, especially when other funding is not available.
 In addition they also offer support through coaching and services.